bpajk/yt_stream_smoother/README.md

   npm run build

-* Load the extension into Firefox by loading any file in the dist folder
+* Load the extension into Firefox by loading any file in the dist folder (Load Temporary Add-on...)

   about:debugging#/runtime/this-firefox